percona/k8spsmdb-docs/docs/operator.md

 for MongoDB Cluster; it should include only [URL-compatible characters  :octicons-link-external-16:](https://datatracker.ietf.org/doc/html/rfc3986#section-2.3), not exceed 22 characters, start with an alphabetic character, and end with an alphanumeric character
 * `finalizers` subsection:
     * `percona.com/delete-psmdb-pods-in-order` if present, activates the [Finalizer  :octicons-link-external-16:](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#finalizers) which controls the proper Pods deletion order in case of the cluster deletion event (on by default)
-    * `delete-psmdb-pvc` if present, activates the [Finalizer  :octicons-link-external-16:](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#finalizers) which deletes appropriate [Persistent Volume Claims  :octicons-link-external-16:](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) after the cluster deletion event (off by default)
+    * `percona.com/delete-psmdb-pvc` if present, activates the [Finalizer  :octicons-link-external-16:](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#finalizers) which deletes appropriate [Persistent Volume Claims  :octicons-link-external-16:](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) after the cluster deletion event (off by default)

 ## Toplevel `spec` elements